 A great experience for foodies looking for a fine-dining tour of gourmet Peruvian cuisine.

 The Astrid y Gaston restaurant is an iconic Lima restaurant located in the stunning Casa Moreyra in the San Isidro neighbourhood.
 This is the flagship restaurant of Peruvian celebrity chef Gaston Acurio.
-Named after Gaston Acurio and his wife Astrid, this has long been a firm fixture on the Lima restaurant scene and is currently ranked 14th on the San Pellegrino World’s 50 Best Restaurants.
-It definitely makes sense to pay a visit if food is one of the key reasons that you travel.
+Named after Gaston and his wife Astrid, this has long been a firm fixture on the Lima restaurant scene and is currently ranked 33rd on the San Pellegrino World’s 50 Best Restaurants.
+It’s definitely worth a visit if food is one of the key reasons that you travel.

 Gaston Acurio is Peru’s original celebrity chef who now has over 40 restaurants around the country.
 We haven’t always had good experiences in his establishments but were pleased to see that his flagship restaurant Astrid y Gaston still remains a world apart from his mainstream eateries.
 While it has moved down the World’s 50 best list and the menu was definitely less technical than on our last visit, it still remains one of the top fine dining experiences in Peru and indeed South America.

 Best of Peru Travel Recommends:

 - Check out the herb garden in the front of the restaurant.
-It was lovely to see so much space in the heart of the busy san Isidro district dedicated to the herbs and plants that are used in the kitchen.
+It was lovely to see so much space in the heart of the busy San Isidro district dedicated to the herbs and plants that are used in the kitchen.
 We also like dthat they work with lcoal schools and bring groups in once a week to teach them about plants and food.